What is italy’s national sport?

-Football is Italy’s national sport, and there are various game-day traditions.
+Football is Italy’s national sport, of course!
+And there are various game-day traditions.
 Both children and adults enjoy playing and watching the game.

 The football community in the nation is quite strong and highly enthusiastic about supporting their teams, playing the game and online sports betting.
 However, football isn’t the only popular sport in Italy.
 Below are some other popular sports.